 In the vast majority of examples, however, jobs will also want well-rounded candidates that have acquired a wide range of general life skills.
 These may not even be directly connected to the job that you are applying for, but they will help your CV stand out from the crowd.

-If you have a second language, it is essential that you mention this on your CV.
-Businesses are more global than ever, which means that being able to communicate with partners, customers and clients in different languages is increasingly important.
+If you have a second language, you must mention this on your CV.
+Businesses are more global than ever, which means that being able to communicate with partners, customers, and clients in different languages is increasingly important.
 It could also lead to an exciting job transfer in the future.

 Many individuals make use of social media in their everyday lives, but did you know that this could prove relevant in your career?
-If you are able to create interesting content on a personal level and cultivate an online following, there’s no reason that you can’t play a similar role in your business.
+If you can create interesting content on a personal level and cultivate an online following, there’s no reason that you can’t play a similar role in your business.